Glossary

 The cryptographic primitives Lemma uses for proving, disclosing, and tamper-evidence: ZK proofs, symmetric encryption, hashes, and commitments.

-Definition and Lemma Oracle implementation of zero-knowledge proofs — a cryptographic primitive that proves a statement true without revealing the underlying secret.
+Definition and Lemma implementation of zero-knowledge proofs — a cryptographic primitive that proves a statement true without revealing the underlying secret.

 Authenticated symmetric encryption combining AES in counter mode with Galois/Counter authentication — confidentiality and integrity in a single construction.